Advanced Academics Programs

 CONTINUUM OF SERVICES

-Fairfax County Public Schools (FCPS) offers a continuum of advanced academic services for all students in grades K-8.
-Learning experiences are designed to develop higher-level thinking through enrichment, acceleration, and extension of the Program of Studies (POS).
-Teachers, administrators, and advanced academic resource teachers (AARTs) work together to provide the following levels of services:
+Fairfax County Public Schools (FCPS) offers a continuum of advanced academic services for all students in Grades K-8.
+Learning experiences are designed to develop higher-level thinking through enrichment, acceleration, and extension of the Virginia Standards of Learning (SOLs).
+Teachers, administrators, and Advanced Academic Resource Teachers (AARTs) work together to provide the following levels of services.
+A video showing each level of service in action, as well as information about middle and high school services, are available at https://www.fcps.edu/academics/elementary-school-academics-k-6/advanced-academics.

 - Critical and Creative Thinking Lessons, Grades K-6 (Level I)